Ok, I’ve pretty much caught up with everything, so I’m going to try to get this back on track.

 If you all are thinking about getting the game, I’m just going to advise you now that you really should play through the tutorial.
 It is slow, trivial, and you might think you don’t need it, but trust me; the tutorial is almost as needed as the one in Monster Hunter Freedom Unite.
 The battle system in the game is very long, convoluted, and will make your head spin if you just jump in without learning anything.
 It’s literally unlike any other battle system I’ve ever seen before.
 Once you get the hang of it, it’s fun, engrossing, and will make you want to get into random battles.
 Like most of you have probably heard, the battle system involves acrobatic and stylish gunplay, as your characters will be jumping, flipping, and shooting all over the arena and tearing new holes in their enemies.
 The game is fun and the production values are very well-done, so if you have been on the fence about trying this game, don’t be; give it a shot and try it out.
 You won’t regret it.
 Not unless you want a good story in your RPG.
 Then you’re screwed.

 The last game that I have been playing is DJ Hero.
 I guess playing DJ MAX FEVER got me into the mood to start playing rhythm games haha.
 I was also able to get the game on a deal.
 I bought it used with the turntable for less than $55 at the Gamestop in 14th Street Union Square.
 The game is fun but I guess playing DJ MAX FEVER on 2x speed has gotten me used to rhythm games being much faster; the game plays very slow to me.
 Without a doubt the hardest thing to get used to is scratching; you have to hit the button and begin scratching right when the note starts, and let go as soon as the note ends.
 If you don’t, it will completely reset your combo multiplier.
 I can just imagine how much harder this game will get when they start incorporating the cross fader.
 My favorite songs so far would have to be the Grandmaster Flash tracks, even though they can be hard simply because his tracks incorporate a lot of scratching.
 One complaint I have to bring to the table though, is that each list of songs includes about 3 to 4 tracks, and you can’t stop in the middle, or skip to the one that you want to play.
 So you have to play through a marathon of about 4 every time you play, with each track lasting close to 3 to 4 minutes.
-I’m the type of person that tends to find one song they like, and practice that one until I can all-combo it easily.
-See “Stay With Me” in DJMAX.
-In this game, though, I can’t do that.
 The song tracks in this game are not that good either.
 Like Guitar Hero, they include a lot of mainstream songs that really shouldn’t be in a game about DJ’ing.
 Then I hear Lady Gaga is going to be in the sequel.
 No, no, please no. Where’s, I don’t know, the actual DJ’S!!!!!
 Instead it’s filled with a whole bunch of just random mainstream artists.
 I would really like some Pete Townshead in this.
 Like the music in Swordfish.
 As bad as Swordfish was, it did give us an awesome soundtrack, plus a glorious view of Halle Berry’s breasts.
 Now what isn’t worth that?

 I do have a problem I’ve been trying to deal with though.
 As most of you know, I work two part-time jobs right now.
 That means I typically work 10-12 hour days Monday through Friday.
 What does that mean?
 Yeah, I’m making mad bank, but I’m also losing a ton of time.
 Which of course means less time for games.
 I must have bought more than 25 games in the last three months since I started this blog.
 When I only have an average of an hour or two to play.
 Which is sometimes taken up by watching anime, reading manga, or fighting game practice.
 What does this mean?
 It means I have a huge stockpile of games that I need to play through with very little time to even play through one.
 So if you’re reading this and wondering why is it that my blog seems to be more about my purchases rather than actually playing, you all know why now.
 On the plus side though, I managed to learn a Lili bnb that I had been trying to learn for a while as well as still learning an Asuka bnb.
 These are them: